mxagar/deep_learning_udacity/02_Pytorch_Guide/lab/pytorch_example_00/README.md

 # Basic Usage of Pytorch

-This project collects the very basic functionalities of Pytorch.
+This project collects the very basic functionalities of Pytorch:

+- Basic tensor operarionst aare shown.
-A fully connected network is defined to classify the Fashion-MNIST dataset.
+- A fully connected network is defined to classify the Fashion-MNIST dataset.
+- Network definition is shown with classes and `Sequential`.
+- Custom dataset generation is shown.
+- Saving and loading networks is shown.
+- A CNN is manually defined.
+- Convolutional layers and activation maps are accessed and visualized.

 In order to use these examples, we need to install Pytorch in out environment (eg., by using Anaconda):